 - If you receive any new prescriptions or start any over-the-counter medicines.

-- To get results of the tests you have had.
+- To get results of the tests you have taken.

-- To ask about test results you do not understand.
+- To ask about test results that you do not understand.

 - Talking with your doctor: A guide for older people—what can I ask?
 Getting information. | Initiative on multiple chronic conditions | National institute on aging [Internet].
 2016 [Cited 20 June 2019].
 Available at https://order.nia.nih.gov/sites/default/files/2017-07/TWYD_508.pdf

 - Before your appointment. | Agency for healthcare research and quality website.
 [Internet].
 2012 [Cited 20 June 2019].
 Available at https://www.ahrq.gov/patients-consumers/patient-involvement/ask-your-doctor/questions-before-appointment.html

 - Questions to ask your doctor. | MedicineNet website.
 [Internet].
 2018 [Cited 20 June 2019].
 Available at https://www.medicinenet.com/questions_to_ask_your_doctor_-_general/views.htm

 - Questions to ask your health care team | American society of clinical oncology website.
 [Internet].
 2018 [Cited 20 June 2019].
 Available at https://www.cancer.net/navigating-cancer-care/diagnosing-cancer/questions-ask-your-health-care-team

 - Type 2 diabetes – what to ask your doctor | MedlinePlus website.
 [Internet].
 2018 [Cited 20 June 2019].
 Available at https://medlineplus.gov/ency/patientinstructions/000217.htm